If¶

 |---|---|---|---|---|

-| NOT | True | BOOLEAN | Invert the result after evaluation.
-For booleans, applies logical NOT; for non-boolean results that support it, applies bitwise inversion. | False |
+| NOT | True | BOOLEAN | Inverts the result after evaluating the condition.
+For boolean results, True becomes False and False becomes True.
+For non-boolean results that support bitwise NOT, it applies bitwise inversion (~ret). | False |

 Outputs¶